Extra Security Expected As Sheldon Jeter, Accused Of Killing Tyric Pugh In Aliquippa, Heads To Trial

 Jeter made national news as the man questioned but never charged in the 2018 murder of DelTondo.
 Jeter and the teacher were reportedly romantically involved.

 “We have security apparatus to get in the building, x-ray machines, magnetometers,” Guy said.
-“There will be extra deputies working this case more than a normal trial.”READ MORE: 1 In Custody After SWAT Responds To Apartment In Hazelwood
+“There will be extra deputies working this case more than a normal trial.”READ MORE: Leslie Rossi, Creator Of Westmoreland Co.
+'Trump House' To Be Sworn Into Pa.
+House Of Representatives

 The trial will focus on May 15, 2020.
 Investigators found Pugh dead in the street and surveillance video showed a vehicle they believe belonged to Jeter.